xavierosee/blog/_pages/about.md

 After a couple of years self-teaching Data Analysis and Python, my business and livelihood were hit by COVID-19.
 Taking this opportunity to reflect on the industry, the marketing role and my future, I’ve decided to pivot my career toward a Data and Product role.

-This space covers **Data Science** and **Data Analytics** along their use among the mobile and gaming spaces and the tech industry at large.
-I will share the things I find useful in my journey to Data Science, with the hope that it can help someone in their journey.
+This space covers **Data Science** and **Data Analytics** along with their use among the mobile and gaming spaces and the tech industry at large.
+I will share the things I find useful in my quest to Data Science, with the hope that it can help someone in their own journey.

 ---